 All this can be done with just one USB-C cable.

 The fact that it can drive all of this from one USB-C port shows the potential of the platform while also bringing a welcome expansion for laptops like Apple’s slimline 12-inch MacBook that houses only a single port.
-Read our Targus Dock410 review.
+Read our Targus Dock410 review and a roundup of the best USB-C and Thunderbolt 3 docking stations.

 In fact, there’s also an even faster form of USB-C now available that incorporates Thunderbolt 3.0 support into the mix.
 This means that devices such as the MacBook Pros, Dell’s XPS 13, and the HP Spectre are capable of speeds up to 40Gb/s - four times that of USB 3.1 Gen 2.